Technologicat/mcpyrate/README.md

 If you get an error saying an AST node is missing the mandatory field `lineno`, the actual error is likely something else.
 This is due to an unfortunate lack of input validation in Python's compiler.
 The first thing to check is that your macro is really placing AST nodes where the compiler expects those, instead of accidentally using bare values.

-*Changed in v3.0.0.* The named parameter `to_source` has been removed; use the function `mcpy.unparse`.
+See [`mcpy.core.BaseMacroExpander`](mcpy/core.py) and [`mcpy.expander.MacroExpander`](mcpy/expander.py) for the expander API; it's just a few methods and attributes.

+### The named parameters

+Full list as of v3.0.0, in alphabetical order:

+ - `args`: macro argument ASTs, if the invocation provided any.
+If not, `args = []`.
+   - Macro arguments are a rarely needed feature.
+The macro function only accepts macro arguments if declared `@parametricmacro`.
+For non-parametric macros (default), `args = []` always.
+ - `expander`: the macro expander instance.
-*Changed in v3.0.0.* The named parameter `expand_macros` has been replaced with `expander`, which grants access to the macro expander instance; use `expander.visit_recursively` or `expander.visit_once`, depending on whether you want expansion to continue until no macros remain.
+   - To expand macro invocations inside the current one, use `expander.visit_recursively` or `expander.visit_once`, depending on whether you want expansion to continue until no macros remain.
 Use `expander.visit` to use current setting for recursive mode.

-See [`mcpy.core.BaseMacroExpander`](mcpy/core.py) and [`mcpy.expander.MacroExpander`](mcpy/expander.py) for the expander API; it's just a few methods and attributes.
+   - Also potentially useful are `expander.bindings` and `expander.filename`.
+ - `invocation`: the whole macro invocation node as-is, not only `tree`.
+For introspection.
+   - Very rarely needed; if you need it, you'll know.
+   - **CAUTION**: does not make a copy.
+ - `optional_vars`: only exists when `syntax='block'`.
+The *as-part* of the `with` statement.
+(So actually use it as `kw['optional_vars']`.)
+ - `syntax`: invocation type.
+One of `expr`, `block`, `decorator`, `name`.
+   - Identifier macros are a rarely needed feature.
+The `syntax` parameter can be `name` only if the macro function is declared `@namemacro`.

+*Changed in v3.0.0.* The named parameter `to_source` has been removed; use the top-level function `unparse` instead.

+*Changed in v3.0.0.* The named parameter `expand_macros` has been replaced with `expander`, which grants access to the macro expander instance.

 ### Quasiquotes

 *New in v3.0.0.* We provide [a quasiquote system](quasiquotes.md) (both classical and hygienic) to make macro code both much more readable and simpler to write.
-It's similar to MacroPy's, but details of usage differ.
+It was inspired by MacroPy's, but details of usage differ.

 ### Walk an AST

 *New in v3.0.0.* To bridge the feature gap between [`ast.NodeTransformer`](https://docs.python.org/3/library/ast.html#ast.NodeTransformer) and MacroPy's `Walker`, we provide [`mcpy.walker.Walker`](walker.md), a zen-minimalistic AST walker base class based on `ast.NodeTransformer`, with a state stack and a node collector.
 If you need a walker that can temporarily change state while in a given subtree, maybe look here.

 ### Distinguish how the macro is called